Ukrainian-Polish relationship under Russian Occupation in 1939

 Every real Pole resented this propaganda since in truth the Russian army had marched into Poland as if in a parade without firing a single shot.

 The leaflets were also calling for all the Ukrainians and Jews to fight what remained of the Polish troops who were allegedly hiding in the forest.
 “Kill their officers” they proclaimed .
 “Do not let them escape the hand of justice of the Russian government who want to avenge them for your misery, blood and tears.”

-It was very difficult for me to read this propaganda and remain calm, knowing that I as a Pole, had no more rights than my Ukrainian neighbour?
+It was very difficult for me to read this propaganda and remain calm, knowing that I as a Pole, had no more rights than my Ukrainian neighbor.
 We all had to work hard and endure our life burdens.